Karim-Bouanane/GPS-GSM-Vehicle-Tracker/README.md

 ## Reduce Power

-There is a low power mode that can be enabled by software in modules when they are inactive and can minimize power consumption, but the consumed value is not negliglible.
-For this reason, and with an aim to extend the battery life, I searched for latch switch circuit that can definitely cut power off from modules, and hence significantly reducing power consumption.
+Working on it for the next verion when the system will be independent from the car usb power.

 ## Solar Panel

-Working on it for version 2.0
+Working on it for the next version.

 ## Bill of Materials

-All materiels discussed was bought from AliExpress and here is the bill:
+All materiels discussed were bought from AliExpress and here is the bill:

 Material | Price
 ---------|------
 Arduino Nano | 3.4$
 BN-220 GPS | 9.8$
 Ai-Thinker A9 GPRS/GSM | 11$
-Switch Latch module |
-Lipo Battery Charger TP4056 | 0.4$
-**Total** | 24.6$
+**Total** | 24.2$

 ## More Materials